howardjones/network-weathermap/README.md

 * Bower is deprecated.
 Need to move to using npm directly

+* Judging from the memory logging, there's a memory leak (300-500KB per map).

 ### Longer-term WIP:

 * Break down 'monster methods' into simpler ones.
 Identify groups within the larger classes for refactoring (e.g. plugin-related stuff in Map)